jermp/fulgor/README.md

 	  print-filenames    print all reference filenames
 	  partition          partition a Fulgor index and build a meta-colored Fulgor index permute            permute the reference names of a Fulgor index

+For large-scale indexing, it could be necessary to increase the number of file descriptors that can be opened simultaneously:

+	ulimit -n 2048

 Quick start
 -----------